-We have all seen our fair share of photos of impoverished children with pitiful looks on their face.
+Even with more knowledge at our fingertips than ever before, stereotypes abound in our world, whether it's about a place or a people group or a victim of painful circumstances.
+We have all seen our fair share of photos from war-torn spaces or impoverished children with pitiful looks on their face.
 While there is a place to raise

 It's so hard not come into social justice situations with preconceived notions.
 But if we do this we will miss the true story.
 I believe that it's crucial for me to walk into these situations using my ears, my eyes, and my camera to learn.
 As I learn, than the viewers of my images can also learn.